MicrosoftDocs/learn/learn-pr/student-evangelism/health-bot-channelized-bot/includes/3-building-a-basic-app.md

 1. In the **Short description** box, enter a description of 80 characters or less.
 This description appears in the overview section.
 Enter **Simple bot collecting information from the user**.

 1. In the  **Full description** box, enter a description of 4,000 words or less.
-We can include more detail here.
+You can include more detail here.
 Enter **Simple bot collecting information from the user and storing the data in the SQL database**.

-   Under **Developer information**, we'll provide the details about the developer and the developer's website.
+   Under **Developer information**, we'll provide the details about you and your website.

 1. In the **Developer/Company Name** box, enter **Contoso**.

-1. The **Website** box is where you'll normally enter the developer's website.
+1. The **Website** box is where you'll normally enter the your website.
 Because this bot is a demo,  enter **https://github.com/**:

    :::image type="content" source="../media/3-descriptions.png" alt-text="Screenshot that shows the developer information values.":::

-   Under **App URLs**, you'll normally provide the website for the privacy statement of the application and terms of use.
+   Under **App URLs**, you'll normally provide the website for the application's privacy statement and terms of use.
 Because this bot is a demo, use **https://github.com/** for both of these values.

    **Branding** is about the appearance of the app.
 For example, the icon.

-1. Under **Full color**, select the **Update**.
+1. Under **Full color**, select **Update**.
 Choose an image.
 The image dimensions should be 192 x 192.
 Because this bot is a health bot, we'll use the official Health Bot icon.
 You can also choose an accent color.

    :::image type="content" source="../media/3-branding.png" alt-text="Screenshot that shows the branding values.":::

-1. Finally, select the **Loading indicator** and **Fullscreen Mode** boxes.
+1. Finally, select the **Loading indicator** and **Fullscreen Mode** checkboxes.